zhenliatbrown/MESO-DPD_LAMMPS/doc/src/fix_halt.rst

 post-processing tools that extract thermodynamic information from log files.

+The optional *universe* keyword determines whether the halt request should be synchronized across the partitions of a :doc:`multi-partition run <Run_options>`.
+If *universe* is set to yes, fix halt will check if there is a specific message received from any of the other partitions requesting to stop the run on this partition as well.
+Consequently, if fix halt determines to halt the simulation, the fix will send messages to all other partitions so they stop their runs, too.

 Restart, fix_modify, output, run start/stop, minimize info
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-No information about this fix is written to :doc:`binary restart files <restart>`.
-None of the :doc:`fix_modify <fix_modify>` options are relevant to this fix.
+No information about this fix is written to :doc:`binary restart files
+<restart>`.
+None of the :doc:`fix_modify <fix_modify>` options are
+relevant to this fix.
 No global or per-atom quantities are stored by this fix for access by various :doc:`output commands <Howto_output>`.
 No parameter of this fix can be used with the *start/stop* keywords of the :doc:`run <run>` command.